rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - On the App Engine page of the GCP Console, select the application that needs to be reverted and click Revert.

-- On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version. **_Most Voted_**
+- On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version. **_Correct Option_**

 - Deploy the original version as a separate application.
 Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests.